disarm-platform/config-faas-cluster/README.md

 1. Confirm https://traefik.srv.disarm.io is live and reachable, with a couple of _Frontends_ and a couple of _Backends_
 1. Visit https://port.srv.disarm.io to create initial username and password

-# Re-deploy functions from one installation to another
+## (Simple approach) Re-deploy functions from one installation to another

 For example, to deploy all functions in `server1` to `server2`: